clanfear/coghealthqol/README.md

 This repository contains the data and code for our paper:

-> Authors, (YYYY). *Title of paper*.
-Name of journal/book <https://doi.org/xxx/xxx>

-Our pre-print is online here:

-> Authors, (YYYY). *Title of paper*.
-Name of journal/book, Accessed 31 Jul 2018.
-Online at <https://doi.org/xxx/xxx>
+> Ryan, Joan M. and Charles C. Lanfear, (2018). *Perceived Cognitive Health and Quality of Life*.
+In Preparation

 ### How to cite

 Please cite this compendium as:

-> Authors, (2018). *Compendium of R code and data for 'Title of paper'*.
-Accessed 31 Jul 2018.
-Online at <https://doi.org/xxx/xxx>
+> Ryan, Joan M. and Charles C. Lanfear, (2018). *Compendium of R code and data for 'Perceived Cognitive Health and Quality of Life'*.
+Accessed 01 Aug 2018.

 ### How to download or install